 Haunted Mansion Holiday

 What I love about Haunted Mansion Holiday is that the festive cartoonish overlay actually makes the ride less scary for little ones.
 Both of my children have ridden it many times through their toddler and preschool years and neither have been frightened (except for the opening scene in the elevator that may be scary just due to its loudness).
-It’s family-friendly at its best with an extraordinarily popular theme that adults love too.

 Dia de los Muertos in Frontierland

-Dia de los Muertos decor in Frontierland.
+Disneyland Halloween Time Dia de los Muertos decorations in Frontierland

 Halloween Screams Fireworks